 FFA is one of the most common causes of cicatricial (scarring) alopecia globally, and since it was first described in 1994, cases have been increasing .

-Because FFA predominantly affects postmenopausal women, is commonly associated with androgenetic alopecia, and is responsive to 5-alpha-reductase inhibitors (anti-androgens), researchers have suggested that hormones could play a role in FFA .
-However, FFA happens in people with normal hormonal balances, and hormone replacement therapy does not affect the disease .
+Since Frontal Fibrosing Alopecia predominantly affects postmenopausal women, it is commonly associated with androgenetic alopecia (female pattern hair loss), and is responsive to 5-alpha-reductase inhibitors (anti-androgens).
+Researchers have suggested that hormones could play a role in FFA .
+However, Frontal Fibrosing Alopecia happens in people with normal hormonal balances.
+Furthermore, hormone replacement therapy does not affect the disease .

-Early menopause could contribute to the premature development of FFA or increase the risk of developing FFA .
+Early menopause could contribute to the premature development of FFA or increase the risk of developing Frontal Fibrosing Alopecia .
 Autoimmunity is thought to play a role in FFA as immune cells can attack the hair follicles, causing damage.
 Up to 30% of patients with FFA have an autoimmune disorder such as lupus, hypothyroidism, or psoriasis .

-Environmental factors such as facial products, environmental toxins, viral infections, surgery or stress may play a role in developing FFA .
+Environmental factors such as facial products, environmental toxins, viral infections, surgery, or stress may play a role in developing FFA .
 Studies have shown that using certain leave-on cosmetics, including facial sunscreens, hair care products, and hair dyes may contain ingredients that trigger and increase the incidence of FFA in genetically susceptible individuals [4,6].

 In addition, in the early stages of FFA, before frontotemporal hair loss, people may experience perifollicular erythema (redness around the hair follicle) and scaling.
 In some cases, there may be thinning of the lateral parts of the eyebrows or loss of hair on the arms and legs .

 Perifollicular erythema and scaling .